 I also specialize in people living with Inflammatory Bowel Disease, more commonly known as Crohn's Disease and Ulcerative Colitis.
 It's such an isolating illness and I understand how living with this can leave you feeling discouraged, defeated and depressed.
 I know this because I also have Crohn's and I want to be supportive to those that suffer as well.

 Specific Issue(s) I'm Skilled at Helping With

 Working with people who struggle with low self-esteem is a passion of mine.
-It has always affected me so much when I hear the negative way people talk about themselves.
+It has always affected me when I hear the negative way people talk about themselves.
 It's amazing how easy it is to minimize all our strengths but maximize all our "weaknesses" or as I like to call them "areas of improvement".
 Dealing with low self-esteem and low self worth impacts everything in our lives.
-We don't think we're good enough for a particular job, for a boyfriend/girlfriend, or even to engage in any self-care.
-We would never talk to someone else the way that we talk to ourselves, but it's usually so ingrained in us to treat ourselves like this that we don't know any different.
+We would never talk to someone else the way we talk to ourselves, but it's usually so ingrained in us to treat ourselves like this that we don't know any different.
 I can teach you the difference and if you work with me, you will learn to appreciate your areas of improvement and find your self worth again.